Fukushima nuclear accident (Unit 2 Reactor): Reactor stabilization

+On 19 April 2011, TEPCO began transferring excess radioactive cooling water from the reactor's basement and maintenance tunnels to a waste processing facility.

 On 21 September 2011, Masanori Naitoh, director in charge of nuclear safety analysis at the Institute of Applied Energy, an expert commenting on the plan to contain the crisis at the Fukushima Daiichi nuclear plant, mentioned that the interior temperatures of the damaged reactors had to be checked to confirm cold-shutdown.
 Naitoh said that TEPCO was only measuring temperatures outside the reactors, and that the temperatures inside should be confirmed through simulation to confirm that they had fallen below 100 degrees, and that there were no risks of nuclear reactions recurring.

 In the first week of February 2012, temperatures inside reactor No. 2 became unstable.
 On 7 February, the amount of cooling water was increased from 10.5 tons to 13.5 tons per hour.
 After a slight initial decrease in temperature, sensor readings again showed the temperature rising at some locations in the bottom of the reactor.
 On 11 February, temperatures rose once again.
 On 12 February, the temperature rose to 78.3 °C (172.94 °F).
 TEPCO denied the possibility of the core going critical again, because that would produce xenon, which was still below detectable levels.
 To prevent any possible nuclear criticality, TEPCO planned to dump boric acid into the reactor and to increase the volume of cooling water by 3 tons per hour.

 Since only one of the temperature-sensors showed fluctuating readings between 70 °C and 90 °C, TEPCO and NISA thought this sensor was malfunctioning.
 The sensor works on the principle of changing resistance between the surface of two different metals as the temperature changes.
 TEPCO planned measurements on this sensor.
 Since the radiation around reactor 2 could make it impossible to place new sensors inside the reactor vessel, the situation would become very serious if the other two sensors inside the reactor were to also fail.
 After that, it would be impossible to monitor the reactor.
 Kazuhiko Kudo, a professor of nuclear engineering at the university of Kyushu, Japan commented: "Because we haven't been able to grasp how the nuclear fuel in the cores has been distributed, it's impossible to rule out localized high temperature spots.
 As the high radiation rules out installing new temperature sensors, if the last two sensors fail, the situation will be much more serious indeed."
 On 26 February, TEPCO sent a report to the Japanese government about the malfunctioning temperature-sensors and has since ceased monitoring that sensor.
 The other two temperature-sensors and the radiation levels inside the containment vessel would be used to monitor the state of the cold shutdown.
 The amount of cooling water would be lowered, after NISA's approval.